LaunchPadLab/decanter/README.md

 end
 ```

-*Note: we recommended using [Active Record validations](https://guides.rubyonrails.org/active_record_validations.html) to check for presence of an attribute, rather than using the `required` option.
-This method is intended to be used in non-RESTful routes or in cases where Active Record validations are not available.*
+*Note: we recommend using [Active Record validations](https://guides.rubyonrails.org/active_record_validations.html) to check for presence of an attribute, rather than using the `required` option.
+This method is intended for use in non-RESTful routes or cases where Active Record validations are not available.*

 #### Ignoring Params